 Official tenure laws should be revised to take account of the distinction between indivisibility of the ecological production system and divisibility of benefits, as is done in the customary institutions.
 In order to maintain legal persons' access rights to the Delta resource system according to their geographic location (proximity) or membership in a social group, the distinction could be made between 'ownership in common' (the access right is inheritable) and 'joint ownership' (not inheritable).
 'Ownership in common' would normally entail a more firm motivation for long-term management.
 'Ownership in common' could be attributed to residents of the Delta for resources of critical or high value, such as key flood-plain resources, cattle corridors, wells and village crop land.
 'Joint ownership' would be granted to both residents and 'outsiders' to less critical pasture, forest and wild-land resources.
-It would also be important to recognise temporary rights for pastoralists to pass a certain territory, and systems of secondary or tertiary rights (split rights) of access to groups that already enjoy such rights in the customary institutions.
+It would also be important to recognise temporary rights for pastoralists to pass a certain territory, and systems of secondary or tertiary rights (split rights) of access to groups that already enjoy such rights under the customary institutions.

 Given the relative indivisibility of the Delta as a resource system - for both livestock, farming and fisheries - for outsiders as well as insiders - geographic boundaries around individual resource units should normally be ruled out as a solution.
 Official recognition of a fee system, based on the existing system, the conngi, should perhaps be maintained as a regulation of access to the Delta for temporary users and outside investors.
+Whether the Jowro should continue as collector of the grazing fee is a political issue.
 Key flood-plain pasture resources that local communities want to protect, need to be identified and given more firm protection than what is provided by the Jowro today.
 A simple rangeland management plan, developed locally and recognised officially could be one tool to this end.
-Such plans should be enforced through local governance structures.
-The role of the Jowro in future property regimes must be raised openly.
-Many of the Jowro act like feudal land-lords, and are obviously no longer performing their delegated authority as 'pasture managers' to the benefit of the local communities.
-They often reside in villages far from the flood-plain pastures they control, and can thus avoid potential sanctions from the local communities, who often have different priorities in rangeland management than the Jowro.
-Whether the Jowro should carry on as the responsible organisation for the collection of the rather significant grazing fees and tenancy payments is another issue which should be raised.
+Such plans could be enforced through local governance structures.